Skip to main content

 Description

-@OnView() registers a method as a NUI callback handler on the client.
+@OnView() registers a method as a WebView callback handler on the client.

 Arguments

-eventName - The NUI callback name used by the UI when sending messages.
+eventName - The callback identifier used by your UI when sending messages.

 Example